Iam-shyamrathore/Finmen-MVP/README.markdown

 ### Common Issues

 1. **Backend Connection Issues**
-   - Verify the backend server is running on the correct IP and port
+   - Verify the backend server is running on `http://192.168.0.109:5000`
-   - Check network connectivity between frontend and backend
+   - Ensure both your development machine and mobile device are on the same WiFi network
+   - Check that the IP address matches your machine's local IP
-   - Ensure MongoDB connection is established
+   - Verify MongoDB connection is established (check console logs)
+   - Test API endpoints using tools like Postman or curl

 2. **Expo Development Issues**
    - Clear Expo cache: `npx expo start --clear`